ISIS Report 03/12/12

 cocaine was present on money in general circulation.
 Later surveys found

-illicit drugs in sewage wastewaters, surface waters, air, sewage sludge, and drinking
+illicit drugs in sewage wastewaters, surface waters, air, sewage sludge, and

-codeine, morphine, methadone, amphetamine, methamphetamine, cocaine, tetrahydrocannabino (THC) and the primary metabolites of methadone.
+include codeine, morphine, methadone, amphetamine, methamphetamine, cocaine, tetrahydrocannabino (THC) and the primary metabolites of methadone.

 Although widely detected in clinical and forensic drug screens, the occurrence

-of heroin (diacetylmorphine) in the environment is limited primarily to
+of heroin (diacetylmorphine) in the environment is limited primarily to banknotes,

-banknotes, because of its propensity to hydrolyse in water.
+because of its propensity to hydrolyse in water.